 Extension 4-H Staff in Bay County

-4-H works with young people throughout Bay County helping them become self-directing, productive, and contributing members of society.
-Educational programs are provided by trained, dedicated adult volunteers interacting with young in a community setting.
+4-H works with young people throughout Bay County, helping them become self-directing, productive, and contributing members of society.
+Educational programs are provided by trained, dedicated adult volunteers who interact with young people in a community setting.

 4-H clubs, community service, environmental programs, community youth development, citizenship programs, leadership training, and school programs connect Bay County youth with the wider world through Michigan State University and the national and international programs it supports.